Hussein-249/pash/README.md

 ![](https://img.shields.io/badge/Development_Ongoing-blue)
 ![](https://img.shields.io/badge/Beginner_friendly-blue)

-> A customizeable, interactive bash-like shell written in Python
+> A customizable, interactive bash-like shell written in Python

 # Description
 Developers use shells to complete basic, everyday tasks.
 This project is a simple shell written in python to provide easy extensibility.
 Beginner computer science students should be able to read this code and understand how a shell might work.